Wondering how to get started studying the Bible? There’s no one right way. You can jump in anywhere. But here are a few suggestions to get you moving.

 Studying biblical prophecy is an often overwhelming task.
 Much of it is written in Hebrew poetry.
 The names and places are foreign, and the metaphors don’t always resonate with our modern ears.
 Yet we can usually understand the main point.
 If studying an Old Testament prophet overwhelms you, here are some tips to get you started.

-Ultimately, how you handle your speaking notes depends personal preference.
-As you experiment to find what works best for you, here are some ideas that may help you find your style and prepare like a pro.
+Ultimately, how you handle your speaking notes will depend on personal preference.
+As you experiment, here are some ideas that may help you find your style and prepare like a pro.